-Welcome to our ranking of convenient and affordable online database management degrees for 2018.
+Welcome to our ranking of convenient and affordable online database management degrees.

 Database management is a highly specialized area of information technology.
 The job typically includes a mixture of data analytics, database development and maintenance, security, and management.
 Degree programs approach the subject in different ways, some focusing more on the technology, others on the data analysis, and others on the management aspect of the profession.
 There are examples of each of those approaches among the degrees here in our ranking of the five most affordable online database management degrees.
 The first thing you will want to do when choosing a degree is make sure it focuses on the area of database management that most interests you.
 After that it’s just a matter of finding the degree that lines up with your career goals, and you are well on your way to a successful career in the field.
 Typically ascending to the top levels of this profession only requires a bachelor’s degree, and from there it’s all work experience.
 You can find more information on database management as a degree and career at the end of the article.
 Our sources are also listed below.